Kedah Darul Aman F.C.: Foundation and growth

+Golden treble era and aftermath

+Azraai Khor era

-The club experienced a lean period in the 1980s and 1990s, but enjoyed a revival in the new millennium by achieving back-to-back domestic trebles under Azraai Khor.
+The club experienced a lean period in the late 1990s but enjoyed a revival in the new millennium by achieving back-to-back domestic trebles under Azraai Khor.
 The club also reached 111th position in IFFHS club world ranking between 1 August 2007 to 31 July 2008.
 However, the club experienced a dip in performances thereafter as a result of the loss of their influential import players; including Nelson San Martín, Cornelius Huggins and Marlon James.
 Problems with the new management team also led to Azraai Khor's departure.

+2010

+In 2010, Ahmad Yusof replaced Azraai Khor as the head coach of Kedah FA.
+He guided Kedah to the final of the 2010 Malaysia FA Cup, where the team lost 5–4 on penalties to Negeri Sembilan after a 1–1 draw in regular time.